 Things to do in Bali Indonesia

-Bali is one of those rare islands that offer endless things to do including surfing, snorkeling, temple hopping, volcano trekking, hiking in the rice fields, shopping, scuba diving, chasing waterfalls, and so much more.
+It is a rare island with endless things to do Bali including surfing, snorkeling, temple hopping, volcano trekking, hiking in the rice fields, shopping, scuba diving, chasing waterfalls, and so much more.

 Even after living in Bali for nearly five years, there is still so much left of the island to discover.